tpyle/code-samples/samples/README.md

 ### 14. `graph`

 Implementation of graph, as well as implementation of djikstra's algorithm.
 I plan to have a hard coded graph, the user will input two points (say A, D) and the program will print out the route

+### 15. `trie`

+Work on some more complex data structures, in this case it will be an implementation of a trie.
+Whether that trie is compressed or not might be an interesting experiment.